 So here are a few tips that you may find valuable:

 - Sign and date your work as soon as it’s completed.

 - Save all of your submissions.
 Whether it’s for an exhibition, contest, grant or residency, save it all.
 This will become a rich resource that you can return to again and again.

 - Create a database with all of the pertinent information.
 Consider enriching the information with details of where you were, what influenced you, materials used, any story that might inform future generations.

 - Don’t count on digital records alone, keep hard copies too.
 Technology changes fast and a document you create today may become inaccessible in just a few years. (we’ve seen this many digital films – already lost forever)

 - We’ve learned so much about artists of the past through their letters.
 With the fleeting nature of email, our own correspondence vanishes as soon as it’s sent.
 Print and save your most important emails.

-Last year, I collaborated with Artwork Archive to create a free resource to help artists create a system for archiving their work.
-I am attaching it again here because it’s a great place to start.
+I’ve collaborated with Artwork Archive to create a free resource to help artists create a system for archiving their work.
+I am attaching it again because it’s a great place to start.

 The point is to create a system that’s clear, that’s consistent, and that’s accessible – both now and after you are gone.